EltonC06/TicTacToe-frontend/README.md

    - Use the Five Server extension (or any other web server) to serve the front-end files.

 ### Note
-- The `baseURL` variable is predefined to use the URL of the TicTacToe back-end server hosted on Render.
-You can leave it unchanged as it is already functional; simply run it using a tool like Five Server, and it should work simply.

-- **Important:** As I am using the free plan on Render, the requests may take some time, especially initially.
-However, they should become a bit faster after the first few requests.

-- If you prefer to run the back-end server on your own machine, please follow the instructions provided above.
+- To run the back-end server on your own machine, please follow the instructions provided above.
 Don't forget to change the `baseURL` in the `.js` file to match your setup (commonly: `localhost:8080`).

 ## Author